 How to Apply

-ULI Asia Pacific invites final-year and graduate students enrolled with universities across Asia Pacific to form teams and participate in this exciting competition!
+ULI Asia Pacific invites final-year undergraduate and graduate students enrolled with universities across Asia Pacific to form teams and participate in this exciting competition!

-Complete the registration form by 13 February 2023 to register your team in accordance with the instructions below.
+Complete the registration form by 14 February 2025 to register your team in accordance with the instructions below.

 The application includes a form for verification of your entry by your sponsoring university from your relevant faculty, department or program head.